railsfactory/bolt/README.md

 <h2>Installation and Setup</h2>
 <p>Bolt installation can be done by following the below steps:</p>
 <ul>
-<li>Download Bolt application setup.</li>
-<li>Double-click on the setup file to start the installation process.</li>
-<li>Select the directory to install Bolt Gemfile for existing project or create a new Rails Project.</li>
+<li>Select the directory to install Bolt for existing project or create a new Rails Project.</li>
-<li>Add Bolt Gem to your gemfile with command - gem 'bolt'</li>
+<li>Add Bolt Gem to your gemfile with command - gem 'bolt', :git => 'git@github.com:railsfactory/rf_cms.git'</li>
-<li>Install Bolt and it's dependencies using bundler - sudo bundle install</li>
+<li>Install Bolt and it's dependencies using bundler - bundle install</li>

 <li>Add your database details to /config/database.yml, if you are adding Bolt to a new project.</li>
 <li>To enable Bolt notification emails (for new users and forgotten passwords) add SMTP Server information to your initializers.
 For example create a new file called initializers/setup_mail.rb and add the following to it:</li>